 Tankless hot water systems skip storage of hot water and instead provide it only when needed.
 These wall-mounted gas units cost somewhat more than hot water heaters but eliminate the cost of continually maintaining a reservoir of hot water.
 When considering a tankless system, be sure to consider the amount of hot water you require.
 A household of four, all needing hot water at the same time can overpower a single system leaving someone to endure a cold shower.
 Multiple units or smaller dedicated units at the point of use eliminate this problem.

-Appliances and lighting account for about 34% of a homeowner’s annual energy bill.
+Appliances and lighting account for about 34 percent of a homeowner’s annual energy bill.
 As you plan your home, there are a number of ways you can reduce this amount.
 Start by making sure all of your appliances carry an EnergyStar label.
 Whenever possible, use task lighting rather than general overhead illumination.
 The new compact fluorescent light bulbs have much better lighting characteristics and lifespan than their earlier predecessors.
 If you gave up on these a decade ago, give them another shot.
 In most homes the refrigerator is the most energy-intensive appliance.
 Look for the highest efficiency refrigerator you can find.
 Units made today are far superior to those made even a few years ago.

 When it comes to sealing your home, log homes are in a special category.
 Because the joints between logs offer an opportunity for serious air leakage, it’s especially important to follow the manufacturer’s sealing instructions carefully.
 Even when not called for in construction manuals, sealing horizontal log joints and corners with caulk or chinking on both the outside and inside generally results in much better energy performance.